jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 ### Before we get started...
 Make sure you have access to a Google Cloud project that supports NVIDIA L4s in your desired region per your quotas.
 This tutorial uses `us-central1` for the moment as Cloud Run GPUs isn't GA yet and is in limited regions.

+We will also be using [Pulumi](https://www.pulumi.com/) for this demo.
+You can create a free account at [https://app.pulumi.com/signup](https://app.pulumi.com/signup) if you don't already have one.
+They also provide some useful "getting started" docs [here](https://www.pulumi.com/docs/iac/get-started/).

 We will also be using Pulumi to create a Docker container using their new [Docker Build Provider](https://www.pulumi.com/blog/docker-build/).
 This will work best if you have Docker installed.
 If you don't, you can do so by following [these instructions](https://docs.docker.com/engine/install/).

+Finally, make sure that your Google Cloud user has the `iam.allowedPolicyMemberDomains` permissions.

 ### Some Environment Variables